Experimental and Monte Carlo Simulation Studies to Investigate the Working Principle of Compact Nanodosimeters: Results

-As discussed in the previous section, due to the low pressure of the gas, the radial distance of ionizations from the central beam axis reached the mm range.
-The initial ion positions in the drift region were distributed accordingly, determining the width of the ion arrival time spectra.
-Additionally, ion diffusion in the gas broadened the arrival time distribution.
+As discussed in the previous section, due to the low pressure of the gas, the radial distance of ionizations from the central beam axis reached the cm range.
+The initial ion positions in the drift region were distributed accordingly, determining the width of the time-to-signal and the ion arrival time distributions.
+Additionally, ion diffusion in the gas results in additional broadening of the distributions.
+The repetition of the Garfield++ simulations without diffusion allowed to estimate the contribution of diffusion to the total variance of the ion arrival time.
+This contribution was between $\approx 25$~\% at $-600$~V and $\approx 20$~\% at $-1000$~V cathode potential, for both 1~mbar and 2~mbar propane gas pressure, showing a slight decrease with increasing field strength.

-In Fig.~\ref{fig_efield_comparison}, the calculated electric field magnitudes along the $z$-axis of the cell hole are presented for different cathode voltages.
-In the drift region, the contribution of the penetrating field generated by the cathode becomes apparent at about 2~mm above the hole.
-The electric field magnitude increases rapidly in the vicinity of or inside the cell hole and reaches its maximum value at the cathode.

 All ion drift trajectories simulated using Garfield++ terminated either on the readout electrode, the surrounding copper-covered area, or at the cathode.
 No ion impacts on the cell hole walls were observed in the simulation.